foxsi/foxsi-4matter/README.md

 >        "max_payload_bytes": 2000
 >    },
 > ```
+> This is fixed after v1.2.2, and the Formatter will try to use `gse.ethernet_interface.mcast_group`, but if that doesn't exist, it will fall back to `gse.ethernet_interface.address`.

 ## How to build
 Here's how you can build this software from scratch to run on the Raspberry Pi.